7 easy to implement ways to motivate your sales force that you can put into action today.

 5. Are you an away from or are towards person

 People fall into two categories.
-People who want to avoid the negative consequences are away from people.
-People who want to accomplish a goal are towards people.
+A, those who want to avoid the negative consequences are away from people.
+And B, those who want to accomplish a goal are towards people.
 As a sales leader, you need to know where each individual member of your team falls.
 Here are three ways to uncover how your salespeople are wired:

 6. The Power Of Incentives